Gjeffroy/-langchain-chat-with-your-data/README.md

 # LangChain: Chat With Your Data! 🤖🔍

-Welcome to the LangChain course repository!
 This repository contains all the course materials for "LangChain: Chat with Your Data", an immersive dive into Retrieval Augmented Generation (RAG) and building chatbots that interact with your data.

 ## Course Overview